aligator/GoFAT/README.md

 // You can use for example os.Open(...) to open an image file or even a `/dev/sdxy` device file from linux. var reader io.ReadSeeker = ...

-// Then create a new gofat filesystem from the reader fat, err := gofat.New(reader) if err != nil {
+// Then create a new GoFAT filesystem from the reader. fat, err := gofat.New(reader) if err != nil {
     fmt.Println(err)